rafalgardulski/SML5202-2020-FINAL-RAFAL/page3.md

 <h1>Memory games</h1>
 <p><b>This section will help you to memorise the vocabulary with different exercises.
-It is great if you are an visual or tacticle learner</b></p>
+It is great if you are a visual or a tacticle learner</b></p>
 <br>
 <p><b>1.
 Match images with their vocabulary equivalent</b></p>